 - Know how to stop the tiller quickly in case of emergency. - Understand the use of all tiller controls. - Be very cautious when operating the tiller in REVERSE, especially if attachments are being used. - Keep a firm hold on the handlebars.
 They may tend to lift during clutch engagement. - Be sure the drag bar is in place and properly adjusted. - Be sure that anyone who operates the tiller receives proper instruction.
 Do not let children operate the tiller.
-Keep children and pets away from the area of operation. - Do not tow a trailer. - Do not install non-specified front weight and rotor. - Do not modify the tiller. - Do not drive the tiller when you are extremely tired, chronically ill or under the influence of alcohol. - Prevent the tiller from tipping over while cultivating. - Pay attention to prevent fall due to slip or stumble. - Avoid high speed driving on a slippery surface. - Do not mount the tiller.
+Keep children and pets away from the area of operation. - Do not tow a trailer. - Do not modify the tiller. - Do not mount the tiller.